diegomarquez/game-builder/README.md

 ###### Current TODO List:

 - Write some example code.
 Should have examples for each individual aspect of the framework
-    * Reclaiming of game_objects
-        + Reclaimer.
-Used to get the specified game_objects back into their pools for re-use
     * Sound

 - Organization, Recycling and Destruction